ArbinTimilsina/PredictingAgeFromX-Rays/README.md

 # Predicting Age From X-Rays

-## Goal
-Develop an algorithm to determine the age of a child by utilizing x-rays of hands (pediatric hand radiographs).

 ## Dataset
 The dataset was originally published on [CloudApp](http://rsnachallenges.cloudapp.net/competitions/4) as an RSNA challenge.
 However, for this project, it was downloaded from [Kaggle](https://www.kaggle.com/kmader/rsna-bone-age/data).
 ### Original Dataset Acknowledgements